 3. The group management server 1 forwards the group regroup request to the target group management server 2 with the information of the group management server 2 MC service groups.

 4. The group management server 2 checks whether group2 is a temporary group.
-If group2 is a temporary group, then the group regrouping will be rejected , otherwise the group regrouping can proceed.
+If group2 is a temporary group, then the group regrouping will be rejected with a reject reason indicating that one of the groups has already been regrouped, otherwise the group regrouping can proceed.

 5. The group management server 2 provides a group regroup response.
 Due to security aspects concerning sharing information among different MC systems, the group management server 2 does not share the users' information of the groups under its management to the group management server 1.
 Any regroup action that violates the rules specified in subclause 10.2.4.4 shall cause a negative response and the current procedure to proceed to step 15.